 - Provision that is being delivered by a setting.

+When a local authority issue a decision letter or send a final EHC plan or a final amended plan, they must tell the parent or young person that they can go to mediation to appeal.
 Mediation is a voluntary process for parents and young people. the service is used if agreement cannot be reached for sections within an EHC plan.
 The Mediation is conducted by a trained and accredited mediator who is independent of the local authority.

 Mediation is available if there is a disagreement about: